Regulations for Crypto license in Lithuania

 Taxation of Cryptocurrency Companies in Lithuania in 2024

-Lithuania offers a competitive tax environment for cryptocurrency companies, aligning its tax policies with broader European Union (EU) regulations while also providing specific guidelines for the crypto sector.
-Here is a detailed overview of the taxation framework for cryptocurrency businesses operating in Lithuania in 2024.
+Lithuania provides a competitive tax environment for cryptocurrency companies, aligning with broader EU standards while addressing specific requirements for the crypto sector.
+Below is a detailed overview of the 2025 taxation framework for cryptocurrency businesses operating in Lithuania:

 1. Corporate Income Tax